 I happened to know the American tenor who was singing Cavaradossi in that production, and he told me later that he felt fine until after his big aria E lucevan le stele in the third act.
 Then the weirdness of his situation began to dawn on him.
 Here he was, the day after 9/11, an American sitting on a German opera stage being mis-treated by some young Arab men who were playing the roles of guards in the opera.
 After that he became increasingly upset about the security measures on his trans-Atlantic flights, and he actually cancelled an entire engagement for another Puccini opera in Frankfurt later that same season.

-(Currently the Frankfurt Opera has a different production of Tosca in its repertoire, by Andreas Kriegenburg, which will be revived in September and October 2018.)
+(Currently the Frankfurt Opera has a different production of Tosca in its repertoire, by Andreas Kriegenburg, which was revived in September and October 2018.)

 I was quite impressed with the Tosca production in Meiningen, especially when I realized that the three main roles — the opera singer Tosca, the painter Cavaradossi and the police chief Scarpia — were all sung by members of the Meiningen ensemble.
 Most opera houses have to bring in guest singers for at least one or two of these demanding roles.